A few hectic days in Tuscany, in the old cities of Florence, Lucca, Pisa, Arezzo and Siena.

 (7) Roma and the Vatican: In Italy we went to Roma (Rome), several cities in Tuscany and a final day in Venice, before returning to France.
 Here is first the account of the Eternal City of Rome and a visit to the Vatican.

 (8) Toscana: A few hectic days in Tuscany, in the old cities of Florence, Lucca, Pisa, Arezzo and Siena.
+(THIS ARTICLE)

 (9) Venezia: Venice on a day trip, like many other visitors.
 But even a day made us realise the magic of this famed city.